contagon/handbook/handbook/4-leadership-in-the-church-of-jesus-christ.md

 ### 4.4.4 Unity

 The Lord instructed His disciples to “be one” ([Doctrine and Covenants 38:27](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/38.27?lang=eng#p27)).
 Council members seek to become one in desire and purpose with Heavenly Father and Jesus Christ.
 They strive for unity in their discussions and decisions.
-They also seek to be “of one heart and one mind” as they work together ([Moses 7:18](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/7.18?lang=eng#p18)).

 Council members should avoid contention, unrighteous judgment, and gossip (see [3 Nephi 11:28–30](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/11.28-30?lang=eng#p28)).
 As they act in unity, Heavenly Father will bless their efforts.